maxh/maxheinritz.com/_posts/2025-05-11-impact-arenas.md

 tags: [future, impact]
 ---

-I've been reflecting on impact as a human need, and how it will become increasingly scarce in a world dominated by artificial general intelligence.
-In the post The Last Finite Resource, I characterized impact as "the number of human brain states changed and by what degree" – meaningful alterations in how other people think, feel, and understand the world.
+I've been reflecting on _impact_ as a human need, and how it will become increasingly scarce in a world dominated by artificial general intelligence.
+In the post [The Last Finite Resource](/posts/the-last-finite-resource.html), I characterized impact as "the number of human brain states changed and by what degree" – meaningful alterations in how other people think, feel, and understand the world.

-One mental model we can build on this foundation is "impact arenas": the distinct spheres of human activity in which we create ripples of influence.
+One mental model we can build on this foundation is _impact arenas_: the distinct spheres of human activity in which we create ripples of influence.
 These range from the intimate (family life, close friendships) to the professional (work, academic fields) to the recreational (hobbies, social clubs) to the cultural (music, literature, cinema) to the civic (politics, community organizations).

 Some impact arenas are hyperlocal: a neighborhood book club or church choir.
 Others span the globe, like pop music or international sports.
 The boundaries between arenas are fluid and nested.
 The tenor section exists within a choir, which exists within a church community, which exists within a neighborhood ecosystem.
 What begins as impact in a small arena can eventually grow global or cross-pollinate into adjacent spaces, creating unexpected resonances.